MaxC24/MaxC24.github.io/tetris/README.md

 # TETRIS

-Recreating the popular nintendo game using vanilla javascript.
+Recreating the popular Nintendo game using vanilla javascript.